evildaemond/doorsim/README.md

 ## Features

-- Custom PCB Design
-- ESP32 Base
+- Custom PCB with ESP32 Base
 - Wiegand interface with Industry Standard Connectors
 - 2004a Display for Ease of Reading
 - Web Interface for Card/Event Reading and Settings